Trent-Fellbootman/dev000/docs/abstract-computer/memory-use-cases-stack-heap.md

 After knowing the use case of a piece of memory, developers can have some assumptions about the valid ways to use it and what would happen if it's used in certain ways.
 For example, the developer may think:
-"Okay, at this point, this piece of memory does not hold anything important, so I can write whatever I want to it.
+"*Okay, at this point, this piece of memory does not hold anything important, so I can write whatever I want to it.
-However, after operation A finishes, operation B would use this memory to store it's records, and anything I write here will be overwritten, so I gotta make sure that I don't read this piece of memory after operation B starts."
+However, after operation A finishes, operation B would use this memory to store it's records, and anything I write here will be overwritten, so I gotta make sure that I don't read this piece of memory after operation B starts.*"

 ### Some Terms Associated With Memory Use Cases